|

 Daniel Greene Smith grew up in Ann Arbor, Michigan and attended the Putney School in 1983 in Vermont.
-He came to Madison in 1990 where he attended the University of Wisconsin, and majored in Philosophy and English.
-He Graduated from UW Madison in 1995, and was The University's Felix Pollack Award Winner in Poetry that year for A Carpenter's Songs.
+He went to Madison, Wisconsin in 1990 where he attended the University of Wisconsin, and majored in English and Philosophy.
+He graduated from UW Madison in 1995, and was The University's Felix Pollack Thesis Award Winner in Poetry that year for “A Carpenter's Songs.”

 Photo by Glenn Austin Sr. ©2004